lagbolt/library/LVCCLD-signage.md

 <img src="images\Windmill Branch aerial view.png" alt="Google Maps satellite view of Windmill Public Library in Las Vegas, NV" height="300" />

-Btw, you probably *should* open the full size image by right-clicking and opening in a new tab.

 There's not too much wrong here.
 You can see that there's a crosswalk across the entrance road, and once you're on the right (East) side of the entrance, there's are paths and crosswalks that will take you all the way to the front door.

 Good!